foundryvtt/dnd5e/wiki/Adventure-Importer.md

 #### Customize World

 This import action will modify the world to set a custom join background and description.
-Since the quickstart process already performs does this, this action will not run during quickstart.
+Since the quickstart process already performs this, this action will not run during quickstart.

 ID: `customizeWorld`